ctools/ctools/doc/source/users/user_manual/getting_started/beyond_stacked.rst

   Output counts cube file [cntcube.fits]

 You now have a stacked counts cube ``cntcube.fits`` on disk.
-Before you can use that counts cube in a maximum likelihood analysis, you have to compute the instrument response and the background model that are needed to describe the stacked data.
+Before you can use that counts cube in a maximum likelihood analysis, you have to compute the instrument response function and the background model that is needed for the analysis.

-For the former, you have to compute the total exposure for the stacked cube (i.e. the sum of the effective areas for each observation multiplied by the corresponding livetimes) and an effective point spread function (i.e. the point spread function of the different observations weighted by the corresponding exposures).
+For the instrument response function, you have to compute the total exposure for the stacked cube (i.e. the sum of the effective areas for each observation multiplied by the corresponding livetimes) and an effective point spread function (i.e. the point spread function of the different observations weighted by the corresponding exposures).
+Optionally, you can also compute an effective energy dispersion (i.e. the energy dispersion of the different observations weighted by the corresponding exposures).
-To get both informations you use the :ref:`ctexpcube` and :ref:`ctpsfcube` tools:
+To get these informations you use the :ref:`ctexpcube`, :ref:`ctpsfcube` and :ref:`ctedispcube` tools:

 .. code-block:: bash